zacwong2151/tp/docs/UserGuide.md

 ### Saving the data

-iVolunteer data are saved in the hard disk automatically after any command executed.
-There is no need to save manually.
+iVolunteer data is automatically saved in the hard disk after any command is executed.
+There is no need to manually save your data.

 ### Editing the data file

-iVolunteer data are saved automatically as two JSON files, `[JAR file location]/data/volunteerStorage.json` (volunteer storage) and `[JAR file location]/data/eventStorage.json` (event storage and _event-volunteer interactions_).
+iVolunteer data is saved automatically as two JSON files, `[JAR file location]/data/volunteerStorage.json` (volunteer storage) and `[JAR file location]/data/eventStorage.json` (event storage and _event-volunteer interactions_).
 Advanced users are welcome to update data directly by editing both data files.

 _**Note:** Event-volunteer interactions through `eaddv`, `elistv`, `eremovev` coming in v1.3!_